A single person, a world of difference

 Rather than dampen the movement, his arrest and resulting absence has brought more people together.

-After years of being part of the movement, Hiroji Yamashiro was appointed in 2004 as the head of the Okinawa Peace Action Center.
+After years of being part of the movement, Hiroji Yamashiro was appointed in 2004 as the head of the Okinawa Peace Movement Center.
 His flamboyant style, penchant for belting out songs, performing traditional dances and cracking jokes to cheer up tired demonstrators have helped draw attention to the anti-U.S. military base movement and attracted many to join it over the years.
 Rather than dampen the movement, his arrest and resulting absence has brought more people together.

 Compared to many countries in the region, exercising freedom of speech through protests in Japan is generally accepted and the government does not often bring charges against people who do so.
 This made Hiroji Yamashiro’s case particularly shocking.
 During his detention, I met with activists, professors, journalists and politicians, and every single one expressed outrage at the injustice of his detention, while questioning if the arrest was a tacit warning from the government to stop the protests.
 They all felt the arrest and persecution of the activist was also unfair treatment of Okinawan people.
 The case was no longer just an individual criminal case but has become a symbol of the struggle of the Okinawan people against an unreasonable Japanese government.